keboola/connection-docs/storage/byodb/external-buckets/index.md

 * TOC
 {:toc}

-If you operate Keboola in Bring Your Own Database (BYODB) mode using your own data warehouse, the data in the warehouse won't automatically be visible or accessible within Keboola.
+If you operate Keboola in Bring-Your-Own-Database (BYODB) mode using your own data warehouse, the data in the warehouse won't automatically be visible or accessible within Keboola.
 To address this, we offer the **External Datasets** feature.

 The implementation of **External Datasets requires the [BYODB](https://help.keboola.com/storage/byodb/) to be enabled first**.
 Unless specified otherwise, this description refers to the implementation of Snowflake and BigQuery.